Date of Degree

 Copyright 2012 Brooke Lindsey Strahn-Koller

 Strahn-Koller, Brooke Lindsey.
-"Academic transfer shock and social integration: a comparison of outcomes for traditional and nontraditional students transferring from 2-year to 4-year institutions." dissertation, University of Iowa, 2012.
+"Academic transfer shock and social integration: a comparison of outcomes for traditional and nontraditional students transferring from 2-year to 4-year institutions."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.